Health Benefits

 We might think that Miracle fruit and Guava are similar with respect to nutritional value and health benefits.
 But the nutrient content of both fruits is different.
 Miracle fruit and Guava Facts such as their taste, shape, color, and size are also distinct.
 The difference between Miracle fruit and Guava is explained here.

-The amount of calories in 100 gm of fresh Miracle fruit and Guava with peel is Not Available and 68.00 kcal and the amount of calories without peel is Not Available and Not Available respectively.
+The amount of calories in 100 gm of fresh Miracle fruit and Guava with peel is - and 68.00 kcal and the amount of calories without peel is 35.00 kcal and 68.00 kcal respectively.
 Thus, Miracle fruit and Guava belong to Low Calorie Fruits and Low Calorie Fruits category.These fruits might or might not differ with respect to their scientific classification.
 The order of Miracle fruit and Guava is Ericales and Myrtales respectively.
 Miracle fruit belongs to Sapotaceae family and Guava belongs to Myrtaceae family.
 Miracle fruit belongs to Synsepalum genus of S. dulcificum species and Guava belongs to Psidium genus of Psidium guajava species.
 Beings plants, both fruits belong to Plantae Kingdom.